Volunteer field assistant, Pig-tailed macaques, Peninsular Malaysia

 - feel comfortable living under basic conditions and being far away from family/friends

-- be willing to adapt to a foreign culture
+- be willing to adapt to a foreign culture and a tropic climate

 - be emotionally mature, friendly, energetic and very patient